chrisjbillington/inotify_simple/doc/index.rst

 ``inotify_init()`` is wrapped as a class that does little more than hold the resulting inotify file descriptor.
-A ``read()`` method is provided which reads available data from the file descriptor and returns events as a list ``namedtuple`` objects after unpacking them with the ``struct`` module.
+A ``read()`` method is provided which reads available data from the file descriptor and returns events as a list of ``namedtuple`` objects after unpacking them with the ``struct`` module.
 ``inotify_add_watch()`` and ``inotify_rm_watch`` are wrapped with no changes at all, taking and returning watch descriptor integers that calling code is